Yoav666s/dnd-wiki/collections/_backgrounds/interplanetary-drifter-2024.md

 alt_version: astronomer-2024
 source: "Astronomer's Guide to Extraterrestrial Travel"
 ---
 You travel from planet to moon, never staying in one place for too long.
 You might be a wanted criminal, perhaps you're a fugitive, or maybe you're just a regular person who seeks a sense of adventure.
-Regardless, you've seen it all.
+Regardless, passing through so many portals has changed you, granting you the ability to create rifts in reality.

-**Ability Scores:** Dexterity, Wisdom, Charisma \
+**Ability Scores:** Dexterity, Constitution, Wisdom \
 **Feat:** Rift Manipulator \
 **Skill Proficiencies:** Insight and Survival \
 **Tool Proficiencies:** Choose one kind of Gaming Set \